 In Panel A of Table 3, Unexpected Earnings (UE) was significantly positively correlated with Cumulative Abnormal Return (CAR), but succession of family descendants (SUCC) and Political Relevance (POLIT) were significantly correlated with Cumulative Abnormal Return (CAR).
 A negative correlation indicates that companies with family succession or political connections are less likely to have cumulative abnormal returns, but the reason is not significant, so attention should still be paid when inferring.
-In the control variable part, company size (Size) is significantly negatively correlated with cumulative abnormal return rate (CAR); chairman concurrently as general manager (DUAL) has a significant positive correlation with cumulative abnormal return rate (CAR); the manager.
+In the control variable part, company size (Size) is significantly negatively correlated with cumulative abnormal return rate (CAR); chairman concurrently as general manager (DUAL) has a significant positive correlation with cumulative abnormal return rate (CAR), indicating that the company has a chairman concurrently serving as general manager.
 The manager phenomenon is less likely to have cumulative abnormal returns.